General Motors Technical Center: Architecture and design

-There are 15 clusters of buildings, along with numerous minor outbuildings that are not in any cluster.
+There are 15 clusters of buildings, along with numerous minor outbuildings not part of any cluster.
 The complex initially had seven building clusters, seven standalone buildings, and numerous outbuildings designed between 1949 and 1956 by Eero Saarinen in conjunction with GM subsidiary Argonaut Realty.
 Saarinen designed five clusters in the original west campus and was a consultant for the Chevrolet and Fisher Body building clusters in the east campus, which Argonaut designed.
-For the buildings he designed, Saarinen was assisted by employees including Kevin Roche and John Dinkeloo.
-After the dedication of the original complex, a second phase with eight more structures was constructed between 1957 and 1970, and a third phase with seven structures between 1974 and 1985; Argonaut designed all of these structures, except one designed by Saarinen.
+For the buildings he designed, Saarinen was assisted by several employees, including Kevin Roche and John Dinkeloo.
+After the original complex's dedication, a second phase with eight more structures was constructed between 1957 and 1970, and a third phase with seven structures between 1974 and 1985; Argonaut designed all of these structures, except one designed by Saarinen.
 By the 2010s, the complex had 38 buildings.

-The buildings are designed in the mid-century modern style, contrasting with the grimy appearance of most factories of the same era.
+The buildings are designed in the mid-century modern style, intended to contrast with the grimy appearance of contemporary factories.
 They are aligned with the site's overall grid, running perpendicular or parallel to each other.
+GM designed many of the interiors, giving them an automotive feel.
 In addition to the main buildings and outbuildings, Saarinen designed three gatehouses, with two at Mound Road and one at Twelve Mile Road; one of the Mound Road gatehouses has been removed.
+Many records relating to the design process are stored in GM's archives.

 Design features

 The bricks are painted different colors to distinguish buildings from each other.

 Saarinen included similar architectural features in the buildings.
-His designs on the campus generally have linear decorative details and industrial materials, along with low, rectangular massings.
+His designs across the campus generally have linear decorative details and industrial materials, along with low, rectangular massings.
 The Tech Center's original buildings are generally low-rise structures, no more than three stories high.
 According to Friedman, the designs were influenced by Saarinen's contemporaries and collaborators, such as Eliel Saarinen, Charles Eames, and Mies.
 Saarinen also drew inspiration from older styles.

-Saarinen used several materials in the buildings, such as metal and glass, that were reminiscent of material used in automobiles.
+Saarinen used several materials in the buildings, such as metal and glass, that were reminiscent of materials used in automobiles.
 The complex included several unusual architectural features for its time, including glass curtain walls, colorful glazed-brick walls, flexible offices, and built-in climate control systems.
 Saarinen continued to tweak the various design features throughout the development process, collaborating with GM staff on many of these features.
 For instance, GM staff developed the technology for the buildings' window gaskets and glazed-brick walls.
-The visual impact of the design was blunted by the extreme length of the buildings, which sometimes measured 3000 ft long.
+The visual impact of the design was blunted by the buildings' extreme lengths, which sometimes exceeded 3000 ft.